Simon-0711/ta_lyrics_sentiment_classification/README.md

 #### Future planning
-Based on further analysis, we found that xx percent of the songs in the kaggle dataset were also contained in the last.fm dataset.
+Based on further analysis, we found that most of the songs in the kaggle dataset were also contained in the last.fm dataset.
 Therefore we will chose option 1 (see pervious section Planning state) to classify song sentiments and recommend similar songs based on the lyric or song name input.

 Preprocessing for ML model:
 - Tokenization